 If your personal information falls into the wrong hands, you should contact Equifax, Experian, and TransUnion, the three major credit reporting agencies.

 Reach out to the fraud department in each agency to put a freeze on your credit report.
-Freezing your credit report means no one — including you — will be able to open accounts in your name without providing a special PIN.
+Freezing your credit report means no one — including you — can open accounts in your name without providing a special PIN.

 Place a credit file security freeze: